QLVL members - Ann Bertels

 Ann Bertels studied Romance Languages at the University of Leuven (1991-1995).
 Since 1996, she teaches French for Specific Purposes (mainly Business French) at the Leuven Language Institute (ILT, University of Leuven), where she is involved in several research projects on pedagogical lexicography.
 She was awarded a PhD in Linguistics from the University of Leuven in September 2006 for her quantitative study on the semantics of technical terms in French.
 Currently, she holds a tenure-track ZAP position at the Leuven Language Institute (ILT).

-Office: room 02.126 of the Institute for Modern Languages of the University of Leuven
+Office: room ILT 03.125 of the Leuven Language Institute (ILT) of the University of Leuven

 Ann's research focuses on quantitative semantics, quantitative lexicology, terminology, specialised corpora and corpus linguistics.
 Her research interests also lie in the field of pedagogical lexicography, language for specific purposes and business communication.